 October 26, 2021 | Car Accidents

 Driving while fatigued is dangerous for everyone on the roadway.
 Unfortunately, it is not uncommon for vehicle accidents to occur as a result of drivers operating while fatigued.
 Chances are, every licensed driver has operated while exhausted behind the wheel at some point.
 However, there are various steps that drivers can take to avoid operating vehicles while fatigued in order to increase roadway safety.
-We want to discuss the dangers of drowsy driving and the steps you can take to avoid these car collisions.
+Our car accident attorney in Austin is here to to discuss the dangers of drowsy driving and the steps you can take to avoid these car collisions.

 The National Highway Transportation Safety Administration (NHTSA) has examined the effects of drowsy driving.
 According to the NHTSA, nearly 700 people lost their lives as a result of drowsy-driving-related collisions during the latest reporting year across this country.
 The administration says that driving while fatigued happens for a variety of reasons, including a lack of sleep, late or long work shifts, hanging out late with friends or family, or long and monotonous drives.